 Add colour and natural sweetness with these easy recipes and tips on how to eat mangoes, including a delicious mango salsa.
 You can add mango to so many dishes and look like a star in the kitchen with no effort at all.
 Everyone will love the flavour burst of mango salsa, mango in a salad or drink or a delicious mango trifle.
 Here are five ways to eat mango that will become your favourite kitchen hacks.

-You can add diced mango to a salad, pop in on top of your breakfast cereal, or serve it with ice cream for dessert.
+You can add diced mango to a salad, top your breakfast cereal, or serve it with ice cream for dessert.
 This is the no-frills version for a slightly chilled straight-from-the-fridge mango.
 Cut off each mango cheek and score in a grid, just like the image above.
 Push the back of the skin, and, hey presto, the mango pops.
 The cubes of mango flesh are easy to eat or pop into a fruit salad.
-I like to have a cubed mango in the fridge to have with breakfast.
+I like to keep a cubed mango in the fridge for breakfast.

-The other way is to slice off each cheek of the mango and then peel off the skin so you have a clean piece of fruit.
+The other way is to slice off each cheek of the mango, then peel the skin off so you have a clean piece of fruit.
 I use this method when I am using mango in a salad, and I want it to blend in with the other ingredients.
 Don’t forget to suck the flesh off the seed, best done standing over the sink.

 This mango salsa recipe is so easy to make it will become a regular on your home menu.